offen/analyticstxt/draft-offen-analyticstxt.md

 ##### pixel

-A static resource - typically a pixel - downloaded via HTTP is being used to collect data through the request parameters.
+A static resource - typically a pixel - transferred via HTTP is being used to collect data through the request parameters.

 ##### server-side